Volunteer

 Subject Matter Expert

-PEC often needs help from experts on a wide range of topics.
+PEC utilizes help from experts on a wide range of topics.
 Work may involve writing/editing a publication, teaching in an educational setting such as the PEC Fellowship Program, leading tours, or presenting information to a governing body.
 Topics vary widely, and in the case of public hearings, are dependent upon what issue is being discussed.
 Topics may include but are not limited to water, air, or soil quality, transportation, urban planning, historic preservation, agriculture, and local food systems.